 When Been Smaller Makes It Great For it’s Hunting Role

 The Sussex Spaniel as a distinct breed can be traced back to the year 1795.
 It was bred in Hastings in West Sussex to be a slightly smaller spaniel than the other types of spaniel which were available at that point in time.
 When it has been used as a hunting dog it’s very smallness has meant that it could get into confined spaces that other spaniels were too big to get into at all.
 For instance they could crawl underneath hedges to retrieve hunted game and animals for their owners.
 As the amount of hunting carried out in Britain declined so the total number of Sussex Spaniels declined as well.
 Hunters tending to prefer bigger and more powerful breeds of hunting dogs.
+Your dog can benefit from getting health insurance.
+Take a look at this website to compare companies.

 Small can therefore prove to be a really handy feature for a hunting or gun dog to have, at least when small game is what is been hunted.
 If larger game is been hunted then the hunters would simply chose a bigger dog to bring their hunted game back to them.